top of page

 Onions are biennial, which means that it takes two full years to grow an onion from seed to bulb.
 No wonder most people prefer to start with transplants.

-When to Plant
+When to Plant Onions in North Texas

 Transplants are available as either small (immature) bulbs — called “buttons” or as “slips.”
 To produce the largest, best tasting bulbs, you must get those transplants into the ground early.
 Onions must be properly chilled in the ground.
 For buttons this means early fall (usually before October 15).
-Slips must be planted in late December or early January when day length and temperature are just right.
+Slips should be planted in late December or early January when day length and temperature are just right.
 Most gardeners prefer to grow their plants from slips.

 Onions take two full years to mature, so most gardeners start with buttons or slips.
 Buttons (L) are small, immature bulbs.

 Slips are also immature onions that have already begun to form tops.
-Green onions (R) are onions that have been harvested at the “slip” stage.
+Green onions are onions that have been harvested at the “slip” stage.

 Texas Favorites